-MT 253 Clinic II
+MT 253 Clinic II 1 semester credit 0/0/1

-Students, under the direct supervision of a licensed massage therapist, gain practical experience by performing chair massage and one and one and a half-hour massage session in the school's clinic.
+Students, under the direct supervision of a licensed massage therapist, gain practical experience by performing chair massage and one and a half-hour massage session in the school's clinic.
 Prerequisite(s): Matriculation in a Massage Therapy program; MT 251, Clinic I and by permission of the Massage Therapy Department Chair.